canonical/ubuntu-server-documentation/docs/tutorial/basic-installation.md

  * RAM: 2 GiB or more
  * Disk: 5 GiB or more

-If you are looking for more general system requirements, [refer to this page](../reference/system-requirements.md).
+If you are looking for more general system requirements, {ref}`refer to this page <system-requirements>`.

 ## Perform a system back up